alexyoung91/12v/README.md

 ## Notes

 mcp3424 module is based on code found in [this](https://github.com/abelectronicsuk/ABElectronics_Python_Libraries/tree/master/ADCPi) repository.
 Two mcp3424 structures will be needed using ABElectronics' ADCPi.

+## Todo

+- When program exits, switch power to mains for safety
+- Mutex on gusts_results when accessing from main thread